 7. You will head out to a Saturday night dinner in the Seaport District and then vow never to return.

-9. You will furnish your apartment during Allston Christmas, when thousands of students move in, and discarded freebies are found on every corner.
+9. You will furnish your apartment during Allston Christmas, the period in early September when thousands of students move in and discarded freebies are found on every corner.

 10. You will go to Market Basket to stock-up on cheap groceries and household goods.

 11. You will drink your body weight in Dunkin' coffee.